Red Sonja: Queen of Plagues: Production

 Dynamite Entertainment, who publish the Red Sonja comic books, collaborated with animation studio Shout!
 Factory to produce the film.

-The film was first announced on July 22, 2016 at the San Diego Comic-Con, and the announcement was accompanied by the first trailer.
+The film was first announced on July 22, 2016 at San Diego Comic-Con, and the announcement was accompanied by the first trailer.

 Release

 It was released in a DVD/Blu-Ray combo pack in the United States on August 2, 2016.

 Reception

 DVD Talk awarded it a mildly positive review, saying "Red Sonja: Queen Of Plagues won't win over those who can't get into motion comics but if you enjoy the format, this is a good one."
 High-def Digest awarded it three out of five stars, saying "It is a damn shame that this is a motion comic because all of the epic feel is sucked out of it and just comes off as a cheaply made cash-in on the recent comic book popularity."